xxLovy/IBSLover/README.md

 - [ ] Add some filters so users can choose their preferred locations (like if you don't want to use a toilet in a Walmart, you can filter that out)
 - [x]  Add a list view for a more intuitive display of places
 - [ ] Users can add toilets to the list
+- [ ] As the number of votes increases, the icon's color intensifies
+- [ ] Filter by the number of votes before hitting the PANIC! button
 - [ ] Still brainstorming...